tangentsoft/pidp8i/HACKERS.md

     users may quibble with our choices here.

-    Any setting whose value may vary between users of the Fossil repository should be done locally with a `fossil set` command.
+    Any setting whose value may vary between users of the Fossil repository should be done locally with a [`fossil setting` command][fscmd] rather than by creating or editing files in this subdirectory.

-    Say `fossil help set` at the command line for more on this.
+    See [the Fossil settings documentation][fset] for more on this.

 *   <b>`autosetup`</b> — The bulk of the [Autosetup build system][asbs].
     These are generic files, not modified by the project itself.
 We